 A better way to turn your paddle board is by using a sweep stroke.

 A sweep stroke is when you paddle in an arcing (sweeping) motion from the front of the SUP and draw the paddle toward the rear of the board,

 The sweep stroke on your paddle board will turn the opposite way.

 Listen up if you are ready for a more advanced technique to turn your paddle board.

 Another way to turn a paddle board is by stepping on foot back and digging the back end of the board into the water.
-It is more complicated than the sweep stroke, but it can be advantageous when you need to make a quick turn or navigate in tight quarters.
+It is more complicated than the sweep stroke, but it can be advantageous when making a quick turn or navigating in tight quarters.